IFRIC 12, service concession arrangements disclosures

 Contractual investment obligations

-At 31 December 2021, the Group’s share of investment commitments given by these companies amounted to €1,362 million (€344 million at 31 December 2020).
-They relate mainly to projects involving infrastructure under construction at VINCI Highways, including the Vía 40 Express motorway between the cities of Bogotá and Girardot in Colombia for €241 million (€261 million in 2020).
+At 31 December 2022, the Group’s share of investment commitments given by these companies amounted to €1,004 million (€1,362 million at 31 December 2021).
+They relate mainly to projects involving infrastructure under construction at VINCI Highways, including Rift Valley (motorwayin Kenya connecting the cities of Nairobi and Mau Summit) for €568 million, Via Salis (D4 motorway in the Czech Republic between Prague and South Bohemia) for €162 million, Vía 40 Express (motorway between the cities of Bogotá and Girardot in Colombia) for €126 million and the B247 federal road in Germany for €106 million.
+The €358 million decrease in these commitments is due to progress with works on these projects.

 Collateral security connected with financing

-The net carrying amount of the shares pledged at 31 December 2021 was €36 million and included shares in WVB East End Partners (the company holding the concession for the Ohio River Bridges – East End Crossing project in the United States) for €16 million, SMTPC (the holder of the concession for the Prado Carénage road tunnel in Marseille) for €10 million and Synérail (the PPP contract for the GSM-Rail system, under the Global System for Mobile Communications – Railway standard) for €10 million.
+Collateral security has been granted in the form of pledges of shares in companies accounted for under the equity method.
+The net carrying amount of the shares pledged at 31 December 2022 was €40 million and included shares in WVB East End Partners (the company holding the concession for the Ohio River Bridges – East End Crossing project in the United States) for €12 million, SMTPC (the holder of the concession for the Prado Carénage road tunnel in Marseille) for €11 million and Synérail (the PPP contract for the GSM-Rail system, under the Global System for Mobile Communications – Railway standard) for €8 million.

 Funding commitments

 The Group has made commitments to provide funding (capital and/or subordinated loans) to companies accounted for under the equity method.
-At 31 December 2021, those commitments amounted to €55 million (€32 million at 31 December 2020).
-They mainly concern the D4 motorway project in the Czech Republic (€26 million) as well as a section of the A7 motorway (€13 million) and the new B247 federal road (€11 million), both in Germany.
+At 31 December 2022, those commitments amounted to €67 million (€55 million at 31 December 2021).
+They mainly concern the D4 motorway project in the Czech Republic (€27 million) the project for the new B247 federal road in Germany (€11 million), and Pudahuel airport in Chile (€22 million).